tinac22-design/tina.cheng/Portfolio /software-sample-1.md

+# Adobe FrameMaker – Paragraph Designer

-This writing sample demonstrates the use of a feature in Adobe FrameMaker.
+*This writing sample demonstrates how to use a feature in Adobe FrameMaker.*

-# Edit a Numbered List Using the Paragraph Designer
+## Edit a Numbered List Using the Paragraph Designer

 Use the **Paragraph Designer** to edit existing formats or create new paragraph tags in the **Paragraph Catalog**.
 You can control numbering styles, bullet formats, and tab spacing for numbered lists.

-## To edit a numbered list:
+### To edit a numbered list:

 1. From the menu bar, select **Format**.
    A drop-down menu opens.